mxagar/elastic_search_guide/README.md

 This are my notes on **ElasticSearch** and **search methods** with focus on Machine Learning.

 I created most of the content in this `README.md` after following the course [Complete Guide to Elasticsearch (Udemy), by Bo Andersen](https://www.udemy.com/course/elasticsearch-complete-guide), but extended it mainly consulting the official Elastic documentation and other sources that deal with data structures for search operations.
-The couser by Bo Andersen has a Github repository with a summary of all the commands used: [codingexplained/complete-guide-to-elasticsearch](https://github.com/codingexplained/complete-guide-to-elasticsearch).
+The course by Bo Andersen has a Github repository with a summary of all the commands used: [codingexplained/complete-guide-to-elasticsearch](https://github.com/codingexplained/complete-guide-to-elasticsearch).

 My respository is structured as follows: